Zeke-MA/E-Commerce-Lite/README.md

    ```

 2. **Set up your environment variables**
-    Create a .env file or export environment variables in your shell (e.g., .bashrc, .zshrc, or Windows Environment Variables).
-Below is an example using a .env file in the project root:
+    Create a .env file with the following values in the root of the project:
    ```bash
     PORT=PORT
     DATABASE_URL=DATABASE_URL